Team19CS499/SmartAg/README.md

 <h4>PiSensorScripts</h4>
 -- This folder contains all scripts tasked with reading in data from sensors and sending them to AWS.

-- DHT11.py is the script for reading in data from the DHT11 temperature and humidity sensor
+- readTempHumid.py is the script for reading in data from the DHT11 temperature and humidity sensor

-- TSL2561.py is the script for reading in data from the TSL2561 light sensor
+- readLight.py is the script for reading in data from the TSL2561 light sensor

-- YL69_ADS1015.py is the script for reading in data from the YL69 moisture sensor
+- readMoisture.py is the script for reading in data from the YL69 moisture sensor

-- IoTConnect.py is the python script tasked with formatting the sensor data from above and sending it to AWS IoT
+- handle_data.py is the python script tasked with formatting the sensor data from above and sending it to AWS IoT.
+This file also handles automatically turning light on/off

+- xxxx_data.txt files are for holding sensor data

+- continuousRead.sh is a Bash script tasked with running all readxxxx.py programs above.
+It runs all programs in a loop, waiting 10 seconds between each loop.

+- led_on.sh is a Bash script that turns the light on

+- led_off.sh is a Bash script that turns the light off

 <h4>PiSensorScripts</h4>
 -- This folder houses the code for the front end/web site